-45 Note that this accounting policy represents the Benchmark Approach specified in PBE IPSAS 5.14.
-An entity is able to elect to adopt the Allowed Alternative Treatment in PBE IPSAS 5.17-20 whereby borrowing costs that are directly attributable to the acquisition, construction or production of a qualifying asset are capitalised as part of a qualifying asset's initial cost.
+Note that this accounting policy represents the benchmark treatment specified in PBE IPSAS 5.17-20.
+An entity is able to elect to adopt the Allowed Alternative treatment whereby borrowing costs that are directly attributable to the acquisition, construction or production of a qualifying asset are capitalised as part of the qualifying asset's initial cost.